rumca-js/crawler-buddy/README.md

  - GET /infoj - Similar to /info, but explicitly returns the information, in JSON format.
  - GET /history - Displays the crawl history.
  - GET /historyj - Displays the crawl history, in JSON format.
+ - GET /queue - Displays information about the current queue
  - GET /crawlj - Crawls a specified page.
 Accepts the following query parameters:
     - url (string): The URL to crawl.
     - name (string): The name of the crawler.